 E. coli lives, breeds and thrives in wet, dirty places, which is why it is more important than ever during lambing season to keep your sheds, pens and shelters clean.
 Watery mouth can also be caught directly from the lamb's mother whilst feeding, as E.coli can fester around the tail if the wool has become soiled.
 Keeping this area shaved and cleaning it as often as possible are good ways of lessening the risk of watery mouth being contracted in this way.

-Treating watery mouth will not be pleasant for you or the lamb, but it's definitely better than falling into a coma that you will never wake up from, so there is no point complaining.
+Treating watery mouth will not be pleasant for you or the lamb, but it's definitely better than falling into a coma that you will never wake up from.
 Fortunately, depending on how severe or far along the infection is, there are a number of things you can do to help, including:

 Meningitis is caused by bacteria that invades the lamb's body by the stomach or lungs and then travels to the brain, causing painful, and most likely deadly, tissue inflammation.
 Certainly not an easy one to treat, even with antibiotics and everything else available to vets, meningitis is not going to give up without a fight.